AlbertoV5/TouchOSC-Betov5/README.md

 ## Installation

-1. Clone this repo outside your REAPER folder (resource path) and drag whatever contents from this path to yours.
+1. Clone this repo outside your REAPER folder (resource path) and drag whatever contents from this path to the REAPER folder.
-2. Open the beto5-alpha.touchosc file on your editor or in your tablet.
+2. Open the beto5-alpha.touchosc file with your editor or in your tablet.
 3. Setup your connections so you have connection #1 match Realearn and connection #2 match the Reaper setting.
 4. Load up the Realearn preset and edit it if you like
 5. Tweak the beto5.reaperosc file if you like.
 I always remove the track VU for performance but it does look pretty.